-• Changes to annotation or classification of materials

-The NOSB may request to review an existing substance on the National List without a new petition when they have justification to support a revision of the annotation or reclassification of the substance.
+Changes to annotation or classification of materials The NOSB may request to review an existing substance on the National List without a new petition when they have justification to support a revision of the annotation or reclassification of the substance.
 This may happen as a result of the sunset review process, or as new information is provided in a Technical Review, or from public comment.

-Recommendation for modification of existing standards or new standards

-The NOP may request that the NOSB develop recommendations for new or existing standards.
+Formatted: Font: +Headings (Calibri), 11 pt, Not Bold All caps Recommendation for modification of existing standards or new standards Formatted: Font: +Headings (Calibri), 11 pt The NOP may request that the NOSB develop recommendations for new or existing standards.
 The request should be in writing and include a statement of the problem to be addressed, background, including the current policy or situation, statutory/regulatory authority, legal context, and desired timeframe for receiving the recommendation.
-The request will be posted on the NOP web site.

-• Advice on NOP policy and interpretation of standards

-The NOSB may provide comments on guidance or policy memos included in the Program Handbook, or may also make recommendations for new guidance or policies.

-Compliance and Enforcement

-The NOP is responsible for compliance and enforcement.
-The NOP welcomes NOSB input on standards, but NOSB involvement in active investigations or enforcement actions is not appropriate.
+The Formatted: Font: +Headings (Calibri), Not Bold, Not A request will be posted on the NOP web site. caps Advice on NOP policy and interpretation of standards The NOSB may provide comments on guidance or policy memos included in the Program Handbook, or may also make recommendations for new guidance or policies. nundbook, of may also make recommendations for new guidance of policies.
+Compliance and Enforcement Formatted: Font: +Headings (Calibri), Not Bold, Not A The NOP is responsible for compliance and enforcement.
+The NOP welcomes NOSB input on caps standards, but NOSB involvement in active investigations or enforcement actions is not appropriate.
 When timely and appropriate, the NOP reports to the NOSB the status of enforcement actions and also posts the status on the NOP web site.

-• Management Review IN ADDITION TO THOSE IN PARAGRAPH (1) FOR THE CARE OF

-The NOSB may review the quality management system and internal audits to ensure that SUCH LIVESTOCK IS ORGANICALLY PRODUCED-the NOP is managed effectively and efficiently.
-For example, the NOSB may be asked for informal feedback or to work on specific work agenda items that relate to the development or implementation of audit corrective actions.

-To fulfill their responsibilities, Board members agree to adhere to three duties as described in this Manual:

-- Duty of Care

-- Duty of Loyalty
+Management Review IN ADDITION TO THOSE IN PARAGRAPH (1) FOR THE CARE OF Formatted: Font: +Headings (Calibri), Not All caps LIVESTOCK The NOSB may review the quality management system and internal audits to ensure that Formatted: List Paragraph, Indent: Left: 0.75" SUCH LIVESTOCK IS ORGANICALLY PRODUCED. the NOP is managed effectively and Formatted: Font: Not Bold, Not All caps efficiently.
+For example, the NOSB may be asked for informal feedback or to work on specific work agenda items that relate to the development or implementation of audit corrective actions. ulfill their responsibilities, Board members agree to adhere to three duties as described in this Duty of Care Duty of Loyalty Duty of Lovalty

-- Duty of Obedience
+Duty of Obedience